 When you’re watching your loved one or friend hurting, you will do anything you can to help them or try to make them happy for however long you can.
-When it comes to addiction, however, this mentality can lead to you making it easier for your loved one to get the very thing that’s causing them so much pain in the first place: drugs, alcohol or both.
+However, when it comes to addiction, this mentality can lead to you making it easier for your loved one to get the very thing that’s causing them so much pain in the first place: drugs, alcohol, or both.
 There are over 19 million Americans who currently struggle with substance use disorder (SUD), many of whom are aided, however unwittingly, each day by friends and family in their continued use.

-Many don’t know how to not be an enabler, or even what the full breadth of that term means.
-If, like millions of people, you’re being tormented moment to moment by the choice between making your loved one happy in the short term and doing what’s best for them in their addiction, here are some insights on how to not be an enabler of their drug or alcohol abuse.
+Many don’t know how not to be an enabler or even what the full breadth of that term means.
+If, like millions of people, you’re tormented moment to moment by the choice between making your loved one happy in the short term and doing what’s best for them in their addiction, here are some insights on how to not be an enabler of their drug or alcohol abuse.

 What Does Enabling Mean?

-In the context of addiction, the term “enabling” has taken on a life of its own, practically claiming the word for its own use as a pejorative; a term used to describe appeasing someone to make them or yourself feel better even if it’s dangerous or hazardous to their health.
-It’s important to realize, however, that enabling can go beyond giving in to your loved one and knowingly making it easier for them to use.
+In the context of addiction, the term “enabling” has taken on a life of its own, practically claiming the word for its own use as a pejorative, a term used to describe appeasing someone to make them or yourself feel better even if it’s hazardous to their health.
+However, it’s important to realize that enabling can go beyond giving in to your loved one and knowingly making it easier for them to use.
 In other words, you can enable your loved one’s addiction without knowing it, even when you have the best intentions and want to see them get clean and enter recovery.

 How Does It Start and Persist?